krissemicolon-forks/Igel/README.md

 ## Compiling the Igel driver

-While the core of Igel is written in Igel itselfe, you'll need to subcompile Igel with a prebuilt binary first, so it can generate a self-compiling binary.
+While the core of Igel is written in Igel itself, you'll need to subcompile Igel with a prebuilt binary first, so it can generate a self-compiling binary.
 Below are the instructions for each platform.

 ### Compiling the Igel driver on Unix